buren/git-story/README.md

 ### git convenience extensions
 * `git addcom <commit_message>` add all files and commit.
 * `git fuckit` commit all files with optional <message> and push current branch.
-Default message is 'Update'.
+Default is to prompt for commit message.
 * `git redo-commit` Redo last commit.
 * `git tag-release` Create a new tagged release.
 * `git goto <branch_name>` switches to branch <branch_name> if the working directory is clean.